-Health care already accounts for more than 10% of spending, on average, by households headed by seniors.
-And 2020 brings more bad news for the pocketbooks of seniors on Original Medicare.
+Health care already accounts for about 10% of spending, on average, by households headed by seniors.
+And 2021 brings more bad news for the pocketbooks of seniors on Original Medicare.

-Several premiums and deductibles for folks on the traditional, government-managed Medicare health insurance are increasing for the new year, the federal government recently announced.
+Several premiums and deductibles for folks with the traditional Medicare health insurance are increasing for the new year, the federal government announced Nov.
+6.

-More bad news: The higher cost increases for 2020 will effectively negate much of the 1.6% cost-of-living adjustment (COLA) that increases retirees’ monthly Social Security benefit payments in the new year.
-For the average retiree, the 2020 COLA translates to just an extra $24 a month.
+Still, the Medicare cost increases for 2021 will effectively negate part of the 1.3% cost-of-living adjustment, or COLA, that increases retirees’ monthly Social Security benefit payments in the new year.
+For the average retiree, the 2021 COLA translates to just an extra $20 a month.

 What Medicare Parts A and B cover

 Medicare Part A covers the following types of care:

 - Some home health care services